ceu-lang/ceu-maker/report.md

 - Be proactive!
 Suggest and discuss tasks with mentor

 ### `[30-Apr]` What did I do last week?
+    - Everything expected, but the paper needs more work.
+There are some parts that I should search and ask about.

 `(1-2 small paragraphs for each of the planned tasks)`